VecSet-Edit: Unleashing Pre-trained LRM for Mesh Editing from Single Image: Method

-\paragraph{RePaint in VecSet Space.} With $\mathbf{V}_P$ fixed, we perform diffusion-based editing by adapting the RePaint strategy~\cite{lugmayr2022repaint} to VecSet tokens.
+With $\mathbf{V}_P$ fixed, we perform diffusion-based editing by adapting the RePaint strategy~\cite{lugmayr2022repaint} to VecSet tokens.
 Starting from a noisy initialization at timestep $T_{\text{repaint}}$, the editable tokens are iteratively denoised under the guidance of the target image $I_E$, while the preserved tokens are constrained to follow their original diffusion trajectory: \begingroup

 \endgroup Here, $\mathbb{I}_E$ denotes the set of indices corresponding to the editable tokens $\mathbf{V}_E$, and $\texttt{Gather}(\cdot, \mathbb{I}_E)$ extracts the output predictions from the backbone model based on these indices.
 This process allows the edited region to migrate toward the target geometry while maintaining consistency with the preserved structure.